TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-gt-rca-vm-allocation-failure-asr-newvm.md

 The Allocation Success Recommender predicts the chance of success for your specified allocation based on the inputs specified.
 If your specified allocation is blocked or has a low chance of success, the Recommender provides alternate recommendations with high chance of success.
 Recommendations are ranked based on the likelihood of success.<br>

 <!--issueDescription-->
-Based on the analysis of your deployment, it is recommended that you try deploying a different size or to a different region.
-Your desired deployment allocation failed with the requested parameters:
+Based on the analysis of your deployment, we recommend that you try deploying a different size or to a different region.
+The deployment allocation that you wanted failed with the requested parameters:
 <!--/issueDescription-->

 |Parameter  |Value  |